Optimal and Diffusion Transports in Machine Learning: Transformers

 \subsection{Training and universality}

 The previous section analyzed the depth evolution of an already pretrained transformer.
 A more difficult question is to understand the \emph{training dynamics}, where one minimizes an empirical loss function.
 For images, a common choice is a denoising objective~\cite{vincent2011connection,ho2020denoising}, while for text the standard approach is next-token prediction~\cite{radford2019language,brown2020language}.
 Despite their central importance, the theoretical properties of these training dynamics remain largely open.
-Empirical evidence suggests that stochastic gradient descent (SGD) alone is not sufficient for efficient optimization, and that adaptive methods such as Adam~\cite{kingma2015adam} are crucial to achieve state-of-the-art performance.
+Empirically, in many large-scale transformer settings, stochastic gradient descent (SGD) alone is less effective than adaptive methods such as Adam~\cite{kingma2015adam}.
 Adam performs a normalization of the gradient using estimates of its first and second moments, a mechanism that is likely to help stabilize attention layers, which are known to be highly sensitive~\cite{castin2023smooth}.

 A related fundamental question is the \emph{expressivity} of transformers.
 Given depth-dependent parameters $\theta=(\theta(t))_{t\in[0,1]}$, we denote by

 the transformer mapping defined as the solution at time $t=1$ of the ODE~\eqref{eq:transform-ode-coupled}, starting from the initial distribution $\alpha_{t=0}$ and token $x(0)$.
 Importantly, $\mathcal{T}_\theta(\alpha,x)$ depends on both the distribution of tokens $\alpha \in \Pp(\RR^d)$ and the individual token position $x\in\RR^d$.
 Such mappings are often referred to as \emph{in-context mappings}, since the output of a token depends on its surrounding context.
 Understanding the properties and learnability of in-context mappings has become a central theme in modern machine learning~\cite{garg2022can,xie2021explanation}.
 The following universality result, due to Furuya, de Hoop, and Peyré~\cite{furuya2024transformers}, extends the classical universal approximation theorems for MLPs~\cite{cybenko1989approximation,hornik1991approximation} to the transformer setting.